-For Americans and their pups, visiting dog friendly national parks makes for a great vacation.
-Unfortunately, finding a national park where your furry travel companion will have fun too can be ruff!
+For Americans and their pups, visiting a dog friendly national park makes a great vacation.
+Unfortunately, finding a national park where your furry travel companion can have fun with you is ruff!

 America’s Most Dog Friendly National Parks

 Acadia is located on the coast of Maine, and it’s one of our favorite dog friendly national parks!
 Pets are welcome on nearly all 120 miles of hiking trails and 45 miles of carriage roads within the park.
-The only exceptions are a few trails that require climbs using iron rungs or ladders.
+The only exceptions are a few trails that require climbing on iron rungs or ladders.